Robust Queueing for Single-Server Queues with Abandonment: Introduction

 Customer impatience and abandonment (reneging) are defining features of many modern service systems, including call centers, healthcare delivery, and online service platforms.
 In these settings, customers may leave without receiving service when delays are perceived as too long, altering both operational efficiency and quality of service.
 Much of the call-center literature therefore models systems with abandonment; see, e.g., the many-server asymptotic analysis in \cite{zeltyn2005call}, the Erlang-A call-center model in \cite{garnett2002designing}, and the survey in \cite{dai2012many}.
 While these applications often involve many servers, single-server models remain important as building blocks for more complex service networks (e.g., sequential service stages) and as primitives in decomposition approximations.

 In this paper we study the classical first-come-first-served $GI/GI/1{+}GI$ queue with customer abandonment.
-Arrivals follow a renewal process, service requirements are i.i.d.\ with a general distribution, and patience times are i.i.d.\ with a general distribution; a customer abandons if service has not begun by the time her patience expires.
-We focus on the \emph{virtual waiting time} (also called the \emph{offered waiting time}), denoted by $Z(t)$, and in particular on the stationary mean $\E[Z(\infty)]$.
-The virtual waiting time is a fundamental performance metric because it directly summarizes the system's congestion, underlies delay announcements, and can be used to approximate related quantities such as the probability of abandonment and mean queue length (see, e.g., \cite{ward2012asymptotic,lee2020stationary,lee2021stationary}).
+Arrivals follow a renewal process, service requirements are i.i.d.\ with a general distribution, and patience times are i.i.d.\ with a general distribution; a customer abandons if service has not begun by the time its patience expires.
+We focus on the \emph{virtual waiting time} (also called the \emph{offered waiting time}), denoted by $Z(t)$, and in particular on its stationary mean $\E[Z(\infty)]$.
+The virtual waiting time is a fundamental performance metric because it directly summarizes the system's congestion, underlies delay announcements, and can be used to approximate related quantities such as the probability of abandonment and mean queue length \cite{ward2012asymptotic,lee2020stationary,lee2021stationary}.

 Despite its apparent simplicity, the $GI/GI/1{+}GI$ model is analytically challenging.
 Abandonment creates a nonlinear feedback loop: the waiting time affects which customers remain in queue, which in turn changes the future workload seen by subsequent arrivals.
 Exact steady-state descriptions are available only in special cases; early work establishing structural relations between actual and virtual waiting times includes \cite{stanford1979reneging,baccelli1984single}.
 For general primitives, one typically relies on asymptotic approximations, numerical schemes, or simulation.